Ashwani-Sharma2001/Hotel-Management-with-Microservice-Architecture/README.md

-Below is a template for your README file to describe your Java Spring Boot backend project utilizing microservices architecture with Eureka Server for service discovery.
+Below is a template for your README file to describe your Java Spring Boot backend project utilizing microservices architecture without using Eureka Server for service discovery.
 This README should provide a comprehensive overview of your project, including its purpose, features, setup instructions, and usage guidelines.

 Microservices Backend with Spring Boot